 Siddhivinayak at Siddhatek-:

 Shri Siddivinayak Ganapati is very auspicious as it is a right-trunked Ganesha.
-The right-trunked Ganesha is said to be very difficult to please, but at the same time grants all your wishes.
-The temple was built in the late 18th century by Ahilyabai Holkar.
-The temple is made up of stone.
-It is situated on the banks of the Bhima River.
-One had to earlier cross the Bhima River by boat to reach the temple but now there is a bridge built which takes you right near the temple.
-But do not miss the boating at the boat club as it would give you a nice break from your travel!
-Also, there are many sugarcane farms nearby and hence the natural sweet sugarcane juice is a must have!
+It is very difficult to please the right-trunked Ganesha, but at the same time grants all your wishes.
+Late Ahilyabai Holkar built this temple in the late 18th century.
+The temple is built with stone on the banks of the Bhima River.
+Earlier, the pilgrims had to cross the Bhima River by boat to reach the temple.
+But now there is a bridge which takes you right near the temple.
+The boating is still available as recreational activity.
+Also, there are many sugarcane farms nearby.
+Hence, the natural sweet sugarcane juice is a must have!

 Peshwa beauty of Ranjangaon:

 The Ranjangaon idol is also called the Maha Ganapati and rightly so as the temple is really huge.
-You would get a glimpse of Peshwa architecture here as it was built by Madhavrao Peshwa.
-It is believed that the original Ganesha idol is below the current idol and it has 10 trunks and 20 arms.
-The idol is called Mahotkat.
-If you have kids with you then don’t forget to visit the neighboring park which has huge statues of animals.
+Madhavrao Peshwa built the temple and hence you can see beautiful glimpses of Peshwa architecture.
+The pilgrims believed that the original Ganesha idol, better known as Mahotkat, is below the current idol and it has 10 trunks and 20 arms.
+If you have kids with you then don’t forget to visit the neighboring park showcasing huge statues of animals.

 Shopping around temples: